ahmedragab20/portfolio/README.md

 # portfolio
-life is too short for fantasy portfolio, man
+life is too short for a fantasy portfolio, man